-My arguments introduce connections between morality and health into our understanding of medieval Scandinavian world-views, but the place of moral transgression specifically is harder to identify, because the evidence on which I focus here does not present clear correlations between moral transgression and the aetiology of illness.
-This stage of my argument, then, aims only to sketch a possibility, on the basis only of a small part of the available medieval and comparative evidence.
-Wider evidence concerning pursar does include indicators linking their activities to people's moral transgressions, the most prominent among them being a mythological poem called Skírnismál.
-Moreover, the Finnish folk-poem Riiden synty, an aetiological text about the origin (literally, the birth) of rickets, describes the activities of a tursas -tursas being a Finnish loan-word deriving from purs.
+My arguments introduce connections between morality and health into our understanding of medieval Scandinavian world-views.
+The place of moral transgression specifically, however, is harder to identify, because the evidence on which I focus here does not present clear correlations between moral transgression and the aetiology of illness.
+The final stage of my argument, then, aims only to sketch a possibility, on the basis only of a small part of the available medieval and comparative evidence.
+Some evidence concerning pursar does include indicators linking their activities to people's moral transgressions, the most prominent text being a mythological poem called Skírnismál.
+Moreover, the nineteenth-century Finnish folkpoem Riiden synty, an aetiological text about the origin (literally, the birth) of rickets, describes the activities of a tursas-tursas being a Finnish loan-word deriving from purs.
 This text provides (in keeping with the spirit of the present collection) a modern anthropological parallel to the medieval material which helps to illustrate the kinds of networks between moral transgression and health which beliefs in pursar might have promoted.